Temporary resident to CANADIAN CITIZEN

 GEMMA'S JOURNEY TO BECOMING A CANADIAN CITIZEN (UK TO CANADA)

-Welcome to our first guest blog post!
 Today, we spoke with Gemma from Off Track Travel about her experience travelling abroad and living in Canada.
 Gemma originally came to Canada in 2011 on a Working Holiday visa through the International Experience Canada (IEC) program (see our video on IEC tips here).
 Since then, she has travelled from coast to coast with plans to settle in British Columbia.
 Without further ado, we’ll let Gemma tell you more about her experience of coming to Canada.

 Tell us a little bit about yourself.
 Where were you born, what did you study in school, and what do you do for a living?

 I was born in the beach city of Brighton, UK and grew up near Southampton in Hampshire.
 I returned to Brighton to study Political Science at Sussex university after a gap year spent travelling the USA, New Zealand, Australia and China.
 I have worked a variety of jobs over the years but nowadays I'm lucky to be able to call myself a travel blogger.

 How did you decide to come to Canada?

 I met my Canadian boyfriend in New Zealand back in 2009 while visiting friends that I had met during my gap year.
 We hit it off instantly and stayed in touch online after I had left New Zealand.
 Six months later, Jean Robert moved to the UK and we happily lived there together while I finished my degree.
 After I graduated, we had to make the hard decision of what to do next.
 Canada seemed like the most straightforward option as I could get two one-year open work permits via the International Experience Canada Working Holiday program.